laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 using a slightly modified version of the standard de Bruijn graph from the L-spectrum of a genome.

-Given the L-spectrum of a genome, we construct a de Bruijn graph by taking all (L-1)-mers as vertices, and add edges between vertices with overlap L-2.
-We note that each L length read in the L-spectrum can be thought of as two vertices with an edge connecting them.
-The number of edges between two (L-1)-mers is the the number of occurrences of the L-mer in the genome.
+Given the L-spectrum of a genome, we construct a de Bruijn graph as follows:

+1. Add a node for each [(L-1)-mer](https://en.wikipedia.org/wiki/K-mer) in the L-spectrum.

+2. Add k-edges between two (L-1)-mers if their overlap has length $L-2$ and the corresponding $L$ -mer appears k times in the L-spectrum.

 An example de Bruijn graph construction is shown below.
 <div class="fig figcenter fighighlight">